-Students with prior proficiency in a course due to previous educational or work experience may apply for credit by examination.
+Students with prior proficiency in a course due to previous educational or work experience may wish to apply for credit for prior learning.
+The College helps to facilitate this goal by allowing Challenge Exam Requests to award Credit by Exam.

 This option is available for selected courses as determined by the department chair/program director.
-A proficiency demonstration may be a written exam, oral exam, shop exercise, or lab exercise.
-The following rules for the student apply:
+A proficiency demonstration may be a written exam, oral exam, shop exercise, lab exercise, or combination.
+To receive credit by examination, the student must complete the following: